basho/machi/doc/dev-prerequisites.md

 ## Machi developer environment prerequisites

-1. Machi requires an OS X, FreeBSD, Linux, or Solaris machine is a standard developer environment for C and C++ applications.
+1. Machi requires an 64-bit variant of UNIX: OS X, FreeBSD, Linux, or Solaris machine is a standard developer environment for C and C++ applications (64-bit versions).
 2. You'll need the `git` source management utility.
-3. You'll need the Erlang/OTP 17 runtime environment.
-Please don't use earlier or later versions until we have a chance to fix the compilation warnings that versions R16B and 18 will trigger.
+3. You'll need the 64-bit Erlang/OTP 17 runtime environment.
+Please
+   don't use earlier or later versions until we have a chance to fix the compilation warnings that versions R16B and 18 will trigger.
+   Also, please verify that you are not using a 32-bit Erlang/OTP runtime package.

 For `git` and the Erlang runtime, please use your OS-specific package manager to install these.
-If your package manager doesn't have Erlang/OTP version 17 available, then we recommend using the [precompiled packages available at Erlang Solutions](https://www.erlang-solutions.com/resources/download.html).
+If your package manager doesn't have 64-bit Erlang/OTP version 17 available, then we recommend using the [precompiled packages available at Erlang Solutions](https://www.erlang-solutions.com/resources/download.html).

 Also, please verify that you have enough file descriptors available to